 Still not convinced?
 Then maybe these three true print security scary stories about businesses getting hacked will make you believe.
 Learn their lesson so you can avoid the same fate.

 In 2006, anti-Semitic, racist, and anti-LGBTQ fliers began mysteriously appearing on printer trays on college campuses from the University of Maine to UC Berkeley.
 In all, over 50,000 pages were printed around the U.S.

-Not only were these documents sickeningly offensive—they also didn't do any favors to the image of both the students and the universities' themselves.
+Not only were these documents sickeningly offensive—but they also didn't do any favors to the image of both the students and the universities themselves.
 Soon, authorities, administrators, and IT teams were scrambling to stop the havoc and play PR defense.

 Easily accessible printers are convenient, but at what cost?

-Scare #2: 134 Million Credit & Debit cards Exposed by Spyware
+Scare #2: Millions of Credit Cards Exposed by Spyware

 You've read those reports of huge businesses suffering data breaches—private, personal customer and financial information is exposed to the world causing widespread headaches.

 One of the most infamous breaches happened back in 2008 to Heartland Payment Systems, a Fortune 1000 payment processing company.
 In short, a spyware attack known as a SQL injection was installed onto their network and exposed information from 134 million personal credit and debit cards used at retailers serviced by Heartland!

 The real kicker?
 Cybersecurity experts had been warning of the threat of SQL injections for years.
 Yet Heartland along with countless other companies remained vulnerable—sometimes with serious consequences.

 Now, what does this have to do with print?
 Though Heartland Payment was attacked through their computer network, it's just as easy to hack a printer or multifunction device.
 Your printers' hard drives contain just as much valuable information as any other machine connected to your network